Joshua DERMAN (杜哲士) Ph.D. Princeton University, 2008

 Professor Derman's research focuses on modern German history, and, in particular, the international dimensions of German political and social thought.
 His book, Max Weber in Politics and Social Thought: From Charisma to Canonization (Cambridge: Cambridge University Press, 2012), is the first comprehensive history of Weber’s early impact in Germany and the United States.

-His current research project, supported by a two-year grant from the General Research Fund of the Hong Kong Research Grants Council, concerns the history of German international law and international thought.
-He has recently taught courses on European and world history, fascism and totalitarianism, and the social theory of capitalism.
+His current research projects, supported by grants from the General Research Fund of the Hong Kong Research Grants Council, investigate the intellectual history of Nazi Germany.
+He has recently taught courses on European and world history, fascism and totalitarianism, geopolitics, the theory and practice of prediction, and the social theory of capitalism.

 Research Interests